 The time required to complete a batch of archaeological samples for NAA depends upon the type of sample, the number of samples submitted, our current sample backlog, and our students' schedules.
 Projects are worked on in a first-in-first-out basis.
 A project with no more than 100 samples will generally be completed in four to six months.
 Small projects can sometimes be completed more rapidly, but extremely large projects may take up to a year to finish.
 To obtain the best estimate of when a potential project may be completed contact the laboratory.

 Yes.
 We will return the unused portions of all samples to you, if you make certain to so indicate on correspondence accompanying the samples.
 Sample portions used for neutron irradiation cannot be returned.
 If possible, we will retain a small archival piece of pottery for our reference collection of paste samples.

-Please contact one of the following people to discuss any questions not answered to your satisfaction.
+Please email the laboratory to discuss any questions not answered to your satisfaction.